os-climate/sostrades-dev-tools/docs/source/windows-install/windows-install.md

 ```
 python scripts\CreateUser.py
 ```
-The next script is StartSOSTrades.py from sostrades-dev-tools folder :
+Finally run the script StartSOSTrades.py to launch SoSTrades :
 ```
 python scripts\CreatStartSOSTradeseUser.py
 ```
+When the last script is running you can go to [http://127.0.0.1:4200](http://127.0.0.1:4200) with your web browser and connect with your credentials just created before.

-## 4. Run venv
+## 5. Run venv

 To run sostrades-venv with all requierements installed run the following command from you `sostrade-dev-tools` folder:
 ```